Automation

 • Record

-Example of an action, can be renaming a document immediately after creation.
+An example of an action is renaming a document immediately after creation.

 true